antonychalks/SnaProducts/SEO_MARKETING.md

 ### 2 - Brainstorming keywords for general topics:
 The second step in the process is to brainstorm some short-tail key words for each general topic.
 For each main category I thought of the main things people might search for when browsing for products for that room.

-* Kitchen:
+#### Kitchen:
-Appliances
+- Appliances
-White goods
+- White goods
-Cooking
+- Cooking
-Plates and cutlery
+- Plates and cutlery
-Dish washing
+- Dish washing
-Utensils
+- Utensils

-* Bedroom:
+#### Bedroom:
-Sleep
+- Sleep
-Bed
+- Bed
-Drawers
+- Drawers
-TV
+- TV
-Wardrobe
+- Wardrobe
-Bedroom Decorations
+- Bedroom Decorations

-* Living room:
+#### Living room:
-Sofa
+- Sofa
-TV
+- TV
-Chairs
+- Chairs
-Side tables
+- Side tables
-Living room decorations
+- Living room decorations
-Rug
+- Rug

-* Bathroom:
+#### Bathroom:
-Shower room
+- Shower room
-Toilet room
+- Toilet room
-Loo
+- Loo
-Towels
+- Towels
-Bath mats
+- Bath mats
-Bathroom organisers
+- Bathroom organisers
-Cleaning products
+- Cleaning products
-Toilet brush
+- Toilet brush

-* Homeware
+#### Homeware
-Living room ideas
+- Living room ideas
-Bedroom ideas
+- Bedroom ideas
-Bathroom ideas
+- Bathroom ideas
-Kitchen ideas
+- Kitchen ideas
-Home design
+- Home design
-Furniture
+- Furniture
-Decorations
+- Decorations

 ### 3- Googling key words
 I then googled the key words to find some long-tail keywords.
 This helps to optimise the site for search engines as it gives more opportunities for users to find the site after more specific search queries.
 Once I googled the key words I picked out some relevent "related searches" and "people also ask" results, as well as looking at the auto complete drop down when typing in my search query.

-* Kitchen:
+#### Kitchen:
-Appliances
+- Appliances
-White goods
+- White goods
-Cooking
+- Cooking
-Plates and cutlery
+- Plates and cutlery
-Dish washing
+- Dish washing
-Utensils
+- Utensils

-What brand is the best kitchen appliance?
+- What brand is the best kitchen appliance?
-Kitchen appliances set
+- Kitchen appliances set
-Where to get good white goods
+- Where to get good white goods
-White goods deal
+- White goods deal
-Tablewear
+- Tablewear
-Plates and cutlery sets
+- Plates and cutlery sets
-Kitchen utensils set
+- Kitchen utensils set.

-* Bedroom:
+#### Bedroom:
-Sleep
+- Sleep
-Bed
+- Bed
-Drawers
+- Drawers
-TV
+- TV
-Wardrobe
+- Wardrobe
-Bedroom Decorations
+- Bedroom Decorations

-Bed with mattress
+- Bed with mattress
-Good quality Bedroom furniture
+- Good quality Bedroom furniture
-How to decorate a bedroom with simple things
+- How to decorate a bedroom with simple things.

-* Living room:
+#### Living room:
-Sofa
+- Sofa
-TV
+- TV
-Chairs
+- Chairs
-Side tables
+- Side tables
-Living room decorations
+- Living room decorations
-Rug
+- Rug

-Sofa set
+- Sofa set
-Corner sofa
+- Corner sofa
-What is a good price for a quality sofa
+- What is a good price for a quality sofa
-Side table for living room
+- Side table for living room
-How to decorate a living room with simple things
+- How to decorate a living room with simple things
-Cheap decorating ideas for living room walls
+- Cheap decorating ideas for living room walls
-Centre Rug for living room
+- Centre Rug for living room
-What is the best rug shape for a living room?
+- What is the best rug shape for a living room?

-* Bathroom:
+#### Bathroom:
-Shower room
+- Shower room
-Toilet room
+- Toilet room
-Loo
+- Loo
-Towels
+- Towels
-Bath mats
+- Bath mats
-Bathroom organisers
+- Bathroom organisers
-Cleaning products
+- Cleaning products
-Toilet brush
+- Toilet brush

-Bathroom decorations
+- Bathroom decorations
-Bathroom accessories
+- Bathroom accessories
-Bath towel set
+- Bath towel set
-Towel set
+- Towel set
-Towel and bath mat set
+- Towel and bath mat set
-How do you organise your bathroom?
+- How do you organise your bathroom?
-How do I create space in my bathroom?
+- How do I create space in my bathroom?

-* Homeware
+#### Homeware:
-Living room ideas
+- Living room ideas
-Bedroom ideas
+- Bedroom ideas
-Bathroom ideas
+- Bathroom ideas
-Kitchen ideas
+- Kitchen ideas
-Home design
+- Home design
-Furniture
+- Furniture
-Decorations
+- Decorations

-How to decorate a living room on a budget
+- How to decorate a living room on a budget
-How to decorate a living room with simple things
+- How to decorate a living room with simple things
-How can I make my bedroom look nice
+- How can I make my bedroom look nice
-How to decorate a bedroom on a budget
+- How to decorate a bedroom on a budget
-How to decorate a bathroom on a budget
+- How to decorate a bathroom on a budget
-How to decorate a kitchen on a budget
+- How to decorate a kitchen on a budget
-What is the newest trend in bathrooms?
+- What is the newest trend in bathrooms?
-How do you make a small bathroom look luxurious on a budget?
+- How do you make a small bathroom look luxurious on a budget?
-How do I make my budget kitchen look expensive?
+- How do I make my budget kitchen look expensive?
-Interior design ideas for small house
+- Interior design ideas for small house.

 ### 4- Filter key words
 The last step is to remove key words or phrases that don't apply to this website or the products, or might not bring the correct persona.

-* Kitchen:
+#### Kitchen:
-Appliances
+- Appliances
-White goods
+- White goods
-Plates and cutlery
+- Plates and cutlery
-Utensils
+- Utensils

-What brand is the best kitchen appliance?
+- What brand is the best kitchen appliance?
-Where to get good white goods
+- Where to get good white goods
-White goods deal
+- White goods deal
-Tablewear
+- Tablewear
-Plates and cutlery sets
+- Plates and cutlery sets
-Kitchen utensils set
+- Kitchen utensils set

-* Bedroom:
+#### Bedroom:
-Bedroom Decorations
+- Bedroom Decorations

-Good quality Bedroom furniture
+- Good quality Bedroom furniture
-How to decorate a bedroom with simple things
+- How to decorate a bedroom with simple things.

-* Living room:
+#### Living room:
-Chairs
+- Chairs
-Side tables
+- Side tables
-Living room decorations
+- Living room decorations
-Rug
+- Rug

-Side table for living room
+- Side table for living room
-How to decorate a living room with simple things
+- How to decorate a living room with simple things
-Cheap decorating ideas for living room walls
+- Cheap decorating ideas for living room walls
-Centre Rug for living room
+- Centre Rug for living room
-What is the best rug shape for a living room?
+- What is the best rug shape for a living room?

-* Bathroom:
+#### Bathroom:
-Toilet room
+- Toilet room
-Loo
+- Loo
-Towels
+- Towels
-Bath mats
+- Bath mats
-Bathroom organisers
+- Bathroom organisers
-Cleaning products
+- Cleaning products
-Toilet brush
+- Toilet brush

-Bathroom decorations
+- Bathroom decorations
-Bathroom accessories
+- Bathroom accessories
-Bath towel set
+- Bath towel set
-Towel set
+- Towel set
-Towel and bath mat set
+- Towel and bath mat set
-How do you organise your bathroom?
+- How do you organise your bathroom?
-How do I create space in my bathroom?
+- How do I create space in my bathroom?

-* Homeware:
+#### Homeware:
-Living room ideas
+- Living room ideas
-Bedroom ideas
+- Bedroom ideas
-Bathroom ideas
+- Bathroom ideas
-Kitchen ideas
+- Kitchen ideas
-Home design
+- Home design
-Furniture
+- Furniture
-Decorations
+- Decorations

-How to decorate a living room on a budget
+- How to decorate a living room on a budget
-How to decorate a living room with simple things
+- How to decorate a living room with simple things
-How can I make my bedroom look nice
+- How can I make my bedroom look nice
-How to decorate a bedroom on a budget
+- How to decorate a bedroom on a budget
-How to decorate a bathroom on a budget
+- How to decorate a bathroom on a budget
-How to decorate a kitchen on a budget
+- How to decorate a kitchen on a budget
-What is the newest trend in bathrooms?
+- What is the newest trend in bathrooms?
-How do you make a small bathroom look luxurious on a budget?
+- How do you make a small bathroom look luxurious on a budget?
-How do I make my budget kitchen look expensive?
+- How do I make my budget kitchen look expensive?
-Interior design ideas for small house
+- Interior design ideas for small house

 ### 5- HTMl
 Now I have the key words, I worked my way through all the templates within the site, ensuring that I use these keywords wherever I can, predominantly in headers, strong tags and links but making sure not to just stuff them in.
 I made sure to set external links to pages that don't describe the page with the attribute rel="noopener".
 As well as adding external links that are related to this page, for example oven installation requirements on the oven page.
 I then ensured the images have an alt attribute with the keys words in, whilst also ensuring to describe the image.
 Lastly I used the keywords meta tag to implement all the key words.

-When implementing these changed for SEO, I made sure to keep in mind that the content still needs to be as best as it can be.
+When implementing these changes for SEO, I made sure to keep in mind that the content still needs to be as best as it can be.
 This is done by ensuring the content is useful, well informed and trust worthy.
 Not only does this improve the sites score for search engines, it also improved the UX of the site, which is the main priority for the site.
 This in turn helps to increase site traffic, which will improve the sites score.

 ### 6- sitemap.xml
 I used an [online generator](https://www.xml-sitemaps.com/) to create a sitemap for the search engines to use.